 Kickstarting the new year with a vacation?
-Fret not, here is a comprehensive list of 11 lesser known places to visit in January in India you can add to your bucket list to welcome the new year with.
-From the most challenging terrains to the smoothest sand beaches, from north to south and east to west, on sea and on land, the eternal travel enthusiast’s guide to winter vacationing begins here.
+Fret not, here is a comprehensive list of 16 lesser known places to visit in January in India you can add to your bucket list to welcome the new year with.
+From the most challenging terrains to the smoothest sand beaches, from north to south and east to west, on the sea and land, the eternal travel enthusiast’s guide to winter vacation begins here.

 1. Kalimpong (West Bengal)

-The Galinka and Crockety bungalows built during the British regime which happen to be exemplary specimens of colonial architecture, should be your choice of accomodation for the best facilities and experience.
-The Morgan House is also an option if economizing is an agenda on your trip here.
+The Galinka and Crockety bungalows built during the British regime which happen to be exemplary specimens of colonial architecture should be your choice of accommodation for the best facilities and experience.
+The Morgan House is also an option if economising is an agenda on your trip here.
 January can be an extremely chilly and frosty, but the view of the panoramic snow-capped mountains is worth the cold.

 3. Golconda Fort (Telangana)

-The Island is divided into several villages and the main bazar in village number 3 is quite popular among the travelers.
-One of the most beautiful aspect of the island is that, larger sea animals, like dolphins, turtles and bigger fishes are friendly with the coastal people and are often seen without much difficulty.
+The Island is divided into several villages, and the main bazaar in village number 3 is quite popular among the travellers.
+One of the most beautiful aspects of the island is that larger sea animals, like dolphins, turtles and bigger fishes are friendly with the coastal people and are often seen without much difficulty.
 Snorkeling is also one of the major attractions here.
 With temperatures not hovering over 28 degrees and a pleasant air drifting all day, it’s one of the places to visit in January in India.

 7. Auli (Uttarakhand)